zhangbaogang123/csmsf/README.md

 # csmsf
-This repo contains source codes for the NeurIPS 2023 paper fMRI-based Cross-subject Visual Reconstruction via Structural Consistency and Multi-scale Cortical
+This repo contains source codes for the paper fMRI-based Cross-subject Visual Reconstruction via Structural Consistency and Multi-scale Cortical